-The University has established arrangements with learning sites (ie; schools and early childhood centres and settings) to provide SPE placements for preservice teachers to develop the skills required to practice as a graduate teacher.
+The University has established arrangements with professional learning sites (ie Schools and early childhood centres and settings) to provide SPE placements for preservice teachers to develop the skills required to practice as a graduate teacher.

 When undertaking SPE placements you may be required to travel.
-The University will endeavour to place you in a Queensland learning site within a 50km radius from your Student Central registered address, however this cannot be guaranteed and can be dependent upon the distance of your home address and your selected USC campus study site.
-In such cases, your SPE learning site may be located within a 50km radius from the campus where you are studying.
-The 50Km radius is not applied when you choose to undertake an SPE in a rural, regional or remote area within Queensland.
+The University will endeavour to place you in a Queensland professional learning site within a 50km radius of your Student Central registered street address, however this cannot be guaranteed and can be dependent upon the distance of your home street address and your selected USC campus study site.
+In such cases, your SPE professional learning site may be located within a 50km radius from the campus where you are studying.
+The 50Km radius is not applied when you choose to undertake an SPE in a rural or remote area within Queensland.

 Preservice teachers are responsible for all travel and accommodation expenses incurred whilst undertaking SPE placements.
-If you have elected to undertake a rural and remote placement, you may be eligible for various SPE scholarships (see Placement Options and Opportunities tab).
+If you have elected to undertake a rural and remote placement, you may be eligible for various SPE scholarships (refer to SPE Placement Options and Opportunities).

-SPE placements will only be offered to preservice teachers who meet the mandatory requirements of the University (see Mandatory Requirements for SPE)
+SPE placements will only be offered to preservice teachers who meet the mandatory requirements of the University (refer to Mandatory Requirements for SPE)

-Issues arising during SPE placements are dealt with in a timely manner, and in accordance with the University’s Work integrated learning policy and procedures.
+Issues arising during SPE placements are dealt with in a timely manner, and in accordance with the University’s Workplace and Industry Placement - Procedures.

-Current enrolled preservice teachers can access specific SPE information through the University’s Sonia Online database.
+Current enrolled preservice teachers can access specific SPE information through the University’s Sonia Online database, and login to Sonia.

 Mandatory requirements for SPE